This post contains affiliate links. Please see our disclosure policy.

 I love using this flaky crust to make homemade apple pie – it’s a family favorite served with homemade vanilla ice cream!
 But here are some of the other ways I use this sourdough discard pie crust in my kitchen:

-• Savory pies - this works well with any savory filling from chicken pot pies, to beef and gravy pies or even as a quiche base (you would just need to blind bake the base).
+• Savory pies – this works well with any savory filling from a sourdough chicken pot pie, to beef and gravy pies, the base of a shepherd’s pie or even as a quiche base (you would just need to blind bake the base).

-• Sweet pies - any sweet filling will work with this crust - from pumpkin and pecan pie to cherry pie, apple pie or even peach pie!
+• Sweet pies – any sweet filling will work with this crust – from pumpkin and pecan pie to cherry pie, sourdough apple pie or even peach pie!
 Really any kind of pie you love!
+You can even use this pie crust to create this sourdough discard strawberry galette.

 Sourdough pie crust used to make a cherry hand pie.
 There are 4 hand pies in the photo and one has had a bite taken out of it showing the cherry filling.